-Number 5 of the Top 10 Famous Diamonds in the world, with 105.60 Carats, an oval shape gem, now part of the British Crown Jewels.
+Number 5 of the Top 10 Famous Diamonds in the world, with 105.60 Carats, an oval shape gem, it is now part of the British Crown Jewels.
 The name of this diamond means “Mountain of Light” and its history, dating back to AD 1304, is the greatest of all famous diamonds.
 It was captured by the Rajahs of Malwa in the 16th century by the Mogul, Sultan Babur and remained in the possession of later Mogul emperors.
 It may have been set in the famous Peacock Throne built for Shah Jehan.
 After the break-up of the Persian empire, the diamond found its way to India.
 It may have traveled to Afghanistan with a bodyguard of Nadir Shah, who fled with the stone when the Shah was murdered, to be next offered to Ranjit Singh of Punjab in exchange for military help (which was never delivered).

 How British Took It away.

 After fighting to happen between the Sikhs and the British, The East India Company claimed the diamond as a partial reimbursement and then presented it to Queen Victoria in 1850.
 When the stone came from India, it weighed l986 carats; It was later recut to l08.93 carats.
 This diamond was first worn by the Queen in a brooch.
 It was later fit in the State Crown, worn by Queen Alexandra and Queen Mary, and in 1937 was worn by Queen Elizabeth for her coronation.
-Now preserved in the Tower of London, with the other Crown Jewels.
+Now it is preserved in the Tower of London, with the other Crown Jewels.

 |6.
 The Idol’s Eye|

 70.20 Carats, a flattened pear-cut stone with the size of a bantam’s egg.
 Number 6 in the Top 10 Famous Diamonds list, it was once set in the eye of an idol before it was taken.
-Legend also has it that it was given as a ransom for Princess Rasheetah through the Sheikh of Kashmir to the Sultan of Turkey who had abducted her.
+The Legend also tells that it was given as a ransom for Princess Rasheetah through the Sheikh of Kashmir to the Sultan of Turkey who had abducted her.